nikhilvirdi/neetcode-150-with-intuition/Arrays-and-Hashing/217-Contains-Duplicates.md

 return false
 ```

-## **Why This Works**
+## Why This Representation Works

+- The map records prior occurrences
+- Each lookup answers the question: *has this value appeared before?*
+- Redundant comparisons are eliminated entirely

+## Time Behavior (Reasoned)

-- Each element is processed exactly once
+- Each element is processed once
-- Lookup and insertion operations are fast
-- The algorithm terminates immediately upon detecting repetition

-## **Time Complexity Reasoning**

-- Single pass through the array → linear growth
-- Each map operation runs in constant average time
+- Each lookup and insertion is constant on average
-- Overall work grows linearly with input size
+- Total work grows proportionally with input size

-## **Space Complexity Reasoning**

-- The map may store all unique elements
+## Space Behavior (Reasoned)

+- One entry per unique value
-- In the worst case, memory usage grows with the array size
+- In the worst case, all values are distinct

-## **Trade-Offs**

-- Faster than brute force
-- Requires additional memory
-- Slightly higher implementation complexity

-## **Reference Implementations**
+## Reference Implementations

-### **Java**
+### Java

 ```java
 import java.util.HashMap;